tbruyelle/json-signer/README.md

 time. `json-signer` embraces this and aims to deliver an audited tool that is able to sign any cosmos-sdk transaction.

+TODO: explain how `-keyring-backend` flag differs from cosmos-sdk CLI.

 ## Example using gaia

 > [!NOTE]